doronshamgar/MyScripts/README.md

 # Scripts

 scripts in this repository:
-  1. waveify - a visualization tool for log data
+  1. waveify.py - a visualization tool for log data